How should investors think about long-term bitcoin returns?

 Using this framework, investors may consider three factors:

-1. Supply is the easiest to forecast, as the software underlying bitcoin's network controls its growth.
-Today, the bitcoin money supply stands at 19.6 million and is set to grow to 20.7 million in the next 10 years.
+- Supply is the easiest to forecast, as the software underlying bitcoin's network controls its growth.
+Today, the bitcoin money supply stands at approximately 19.9 million and is set to grow to approximately 20.8 million in the next 10 years.
 This supply limit is enforced by the governing algorithm and cannot change unless users agree.

 Demand is the product of two assumptions: the addressable market and penetration.

-2. The addressable market refers to the amount of wealth that could potentially be stored in bitcoin.
+- The addressable market refers to the amount of wealth that could potentially be stored in bitcoin.
 For simplicity, investors can focus on liquid assets that can quickly be converted to cash, such as checking accounts, savings accounts, and other short-term saving vehicles such as certificates of deposit—what’s known by economists as the “M2” money supply—as well as gold and bitcoin.
-Today, we see around $100 trillion stored globally in such assets, based on current prices.
+Today, Morgan Stanley strategists see around $130 trillion stored globally in such assets, based on October 2025 prices.

-3. Penetration can refer to the percentage of overall wealth actually stored in bitcoin.
-Simply dividing bitcoin’s market capitalization by $100 trillion in wealth, as defined above, suggests it has a penetration of about 1%.
+- Penetration can refer to the percentage of overall wealth actually stored in bitcoin.
+Simply dividing bitcoin’s market capitalization of $2.2 trillion as of October 2025 by $130 trillion in wealth, as defined above, suggests it has a penetration of about 2%.
 Alternately, investors may define “penetration” as the percentage of investors with exposure to bitcoin in their portfolio.

-Bitcoin supply growth has the least uncertainty and is expected to grow 0.6% a year for the next decade.
-For the growth of the addressable market, we combine near term M2 growth with the long term average M2 growth to arrive at a ten-year estimate of 6.3% a year.
+Bitcoin supply growth has the least uncertainty and is expected to grow 0.8% in 2026 and trend lower over time as future halvings occur.
+For the growth of the addressable market, we combine near term M2 growth with the long term average M2 growth.
 The last variable, penetration, is a wildcard and makes the most difference to long term returns.

-Here are four illustrative examples, but everyone’s estimates are likely to differ substantially, and we do not favor any one estimate.
+Here are five illustrative examples, but everyone’s estimates are likely to differ substantially, and we do not favor any one estimate.

-4. More aggressive: Bitcoin is becoming more popular and easier to buy, thanks to the new ETFs.
-Based on historical bitcoin adoption trends, if you assume that monthly active user growth moderates to 4.4% over the next four years and stays there for a decade, it would imply a 10-year annualized return of 10.4%.
+- A More Aggressive Approach: Bitcoin is becoming more popular and easier to buy, thanks to the new ETFs.
+If monthly active user growth continues at its 2019–2025 rate of 3.4% for the next five years and remains at that pace for a full decade, our bitcoin supply and M2 assumptions imply a 9.8% annualized 10-year return.

 Long-term return forecasts for bitcoin vary based on various penetration assumptions

-Source: Glassnode, Morgan Stanley Wealth Management Global Investment Office as of Jan 30, 2024.
+Source: BlockWorks, Morgan Stanley Wealth Management Global Investment Office as of Oct 23, 2025.

 For illustrative purposes only.
 There is no guarantee that these estimates will come to pass.
 Investing in cryptocurrency is highly speculative and may result in a loss of the entire investment.